toka863/ci-cd-microservices-pipeline/README.md

 ![CI/CD Architecture](./architecture/ci-cd-architecture.png)

-### 🔗 Integrated Components
+### 🔗 Components Explained

-* GitHub → Source code hosting & webhook trigger
+* GitHub
+  Hosts the source code for each microservice and triggers the pipeline via webhook.

-* Jenkins → CI/CD automation
+* Jenkins
+  Executes the CI/CD pipeline and orchestrates all stages.

-* Jenkins Shared Library → Reusable pipeline template
+* Jenkins Shared Library
+  Contains reusable pipeline logic (`pipelineTemplate.groovy`) to avoid duplication.

-* Docker → Image build & container runtime
+* Docker
+  Builds container images and runs services as containers.

-* Amazon ECR → Private Docker registry
+* Amazon ECR
+  Stores Docker images securely in the cloud.

-* Deployment Server (VM / EC2) → Runs containers
+* Deployment Server (VM / EC2)
+  Runs the final containers and exposes applications on different ports.

 ---

-## ⚙️ How It Works
+## ⚙️ How the Pipeline Works (Detailed Flow)

-1. Developer pushes code to any service repository
+1. Developer pushes code to a service repository
 2. GitHub webhook triggers Jenkins automatically
-3. Jenkins loads the Shared Library (`jenkins-shared-library`)
+3. Jenkins loads the shared library
-4. The pipelineTemplate() function runs dynamically
+4. The pipeline starts executing stages:

-5. All CI/CD stages execute
+   * Build & test the application
+   * Package the JAR file
+   * Build Docker image
+   * Authenticate with AWS ECR
-6. Docker image is built and pushed to ECR
+   * Push image to ECR
-7. Container is deployed and exposed on a unique port
+   * Deploy container
+5. Application becomes accessible via browser

 ---